Crypto vs Stocks 2025: Which is Better?

 Unique Crypto Risks

-- Exchange Hacks: Centralized exchanges can be compromised
+- Exchange Hacks: centralised exchanges can be compromised

 - Fork Risk: Network splits can create uncertainty